Asadullah Khalid: Human right violations

 Asadullah Khalid has been accused of being involved in numerous human right violations.
 In 2009, Richard Colvin, a former Canadian deputy ambassador to Afghanistan who worked closely with Khalid, testified before the Canadian parliament that Khalid was directly involved in torture.
 He said that Khalid was controlling a criminal gang and he had people killed who got in his way.

 In April 2010, CBC News revealed the existence of top-level Canadian government documents reporting the personal involvement of Khalid in serious human rights abuses in his own private dungeon.
 Multiple sources report that the private detention centre was located under Khalid's guest house while he was the governor of Kandahar.
 The documents also showed that Christopher Alexander, a Canadian official working with the United Nations, alleged that Asadullah Khalid had ordered the killing of five United Nations workers by bombing, presumably to protect his narcotics interests.

 Graeme Smith from The Globe and Mail conducted an investigation on Brigade 888 (a unit under the direct command of Khalid) and found that Khalid's governor palace contained private detention centres.
 Graeme Smith further said that the Canadian Generals knew about the brutal technique employed to torture the detainees in those cells.
 A source from Afghanistan said that the palace hired a labourer every few weeks to apply fresh paint to the interrogation room.
 This was done to conceal blood on the walls.
 The source also reported the presence of other informal cells in the city which are operated by Khalid.

 Khalid was also accused being involved in act of sexual violence against the women and the girls.
-Human Right Watch stated that there is a 'strong evidence' which suggests that Khalid was involved in act of sexual violence against women and girls, when he was governor of Ghazni and Kandahar.
+Human Rights Watch stated that there is a 'strong evidence' which suggests that Khalid was involved in act of sexual violence against women and girls, when he was governor of Ghazni and Kandahar.
 Khalid allegedly threatened the victims with consequences if they told anyone about what happened.